 29 The Ritz-Carlton

-Medium offers its branding guidelines which minimally includes wordmark, monogram, spacing, positioning, color usage, and do’s and don’ts.
-Its a simple and effective straightforward document reflecting proper usage of their logo for third-parties.
+Medium offers its branding guidelines which minimally include wordmark, monogram, spacing, positioning, color usage, and do’s and don’ts.
+It’s a simple and effective straightforward document reflecting proper usage of their logo for third-parties.

 31 University of Denver

-The University of Denver’s division of marketing and communication has a dedicate section within its website defining guidelines for its brand, including logo, voice and tone, style guide, iconography, and more.
+The University of Denver’s division of marketing and communication has a dedicated section within its website defining guidelines for its brand, including logo, voice and tone, style guide, iconography, and more.

 32 Charity Water